 The permanent exhibition of the MAH remains accessible, without reservation.
 Halls were reorganised to limit the number and rationalise the flow of visitors.
 The first floor of the Fine Arts and Archaeology collections now imposes one-way flow for visitors.
 Access to the ground-floor rooms (Salle des armures, Applied arts, Château de Zizers, etc.) will be controlled to comply with maximum capacity limitations.

-To visit the exhibition Gilbert Albert, visitors will need to purchase their ticket online, on the MAH website and book a time slot.
-The ticket office will open in early June.
+To visit the exhibition Gilbert Albert, visitors need to purchase their ticket online, on the MAH website and book a time slot.
 A dedicated line at the front entrance will be reserved for visitors of the exhibition.
 Punctuality is required.
 Visitors arriving more than ten minutes late might be denied access, with no right for a refund.

-This fall’s exhibitions are yet to be confirmed, as the programme will depend on the evolution of the epidemic situation and recommendations from the Swiss Federal Office of Public Health, but mandatory online ticket reservations may be generalised.
+This fall’s exhibitions ("Etching is fashionable" & Fred Boissonnas and the Mediterranean) are yet to be confirmed, as the programme will depend on the evolution of the epidemic situation and recommendations from the Swiss Federal Office of Public Health, but mandatory online ticket reservations may be generalised.

 Inside the museum